 - Trauma and Addiction – committed to helping women understand the relationship between trauma and substance abuse, and work on abstinence through random drug screens and relapse prevention plans

 - Emotion Regulation – which incorporates mindfulness-based compassion and DBT-based principles to increase coping and regain a life worth living

 - Emotional Eating – to help women understand the connection between emotional dysregulation and eating behaviors, while offering alternative coping strategies and healthier life skills

-In addition, Princeton Health offers inpatient and partial hospital eating disorders care at the Princeton Center for Eating Disorders at Princeton Medical Center.
+In addition, Princeton Health offers inpatient eating disorders care at the Princeton Center for Eating Disorders at Princeton Medical Center.